kaipodresearch/korp-pst/README.md

 		- Upload/Download files from remote machines
 		- Show/Edit files and directories attributes

-## KChange log of components and development summary:
+## Change log of components and development summary:

 	KORP pst.exe:
 		- Pass the hash